gjcarneiro/pybindgen/doc/tutorial.rst

   mod.add_function('DoSomethingAndReturnClass', retval('MyClass *', caller_owns_return=True), [])

-The above will tell pybindgen that the caller (the python runtime) becomes responsible for deleting the instance of MyClass returned by the function DoSomethingAndReturnClass when it is done with it.
+The above will tell PyBindGen that the caller (the python runtime) becomes responsible for deleting the instance of MyClass returned by the function DoSomethingAndReturnClass when it is done with it.